 The Side by Side – The Power of Peer Support short film discusses the value of lived experience and peer work.
 The film features peer workers based in Edinburgh sharing their experience of this approach to mental health support and the potential future they see for this powerful approach to recovery.
 The Peer Work Values featured in the film were developed by The Scottish Recovery Network.

-We are passionate about promoting Peer Work as a unique and powerful way of aiding mental health recovery.
-We are very happy for people to use these films for educational and social media purposes in order to promote better understanding of Peer Work and its values.
-We just ask that the Peer Collaborative be credited when doing so.
+We are passionate about promoting peer practice as a unique and powerful way of aiding mental health recovery.
+We are very happy for people to use these films for educational and social media purposes in order to promote better understanding of peer practice and its values.
+We ask that The Peer Collaborative (now The Peer Community) be credited when doing so.

 Professional Development Award in Mental Health Peer Support